 Owing to the rich biodiversity of the area, it is no surprise that many activities on Phillip Island are closely intertwined with the local wildlife.
 Here are the Phillip Island Nature Parks that are a must-visit:

 Antarctic Journey takes visitors on an interactive virtual tour of Antarctica and its surrounding oceans.
 Witness the fascinating lives of the creatures that inhabit this cold and harsh terrain.
 The ‘Antarctic Chill Zone’ allows you to compare the thermal image of your body with that of an Emperor penguin.
 Antarctic Journey is a fabulous educational experience for kids as well.
-The entire multimedia experience is made all the more intriguing with cutting-edge AR technology.
-The centre is open from 10 AM to 4:30 PM, with the last entry at 3:45 PM.
+The centre is open from 10 am to 4:30 pm on weekends, and 10 am to 6 pm on weekends.

 Churchill Island takes you back to an era of horse-drawn carts and traditional farmhouses.
 This picturesque paradise offers unparalleled sights of the ocean and the beach alongside old cottages and lawns.
 As a British settlement during the Victorian age, the island is connected to Phillip Island via a bridge.
 The 57-acre island consists of wetlands, gardens adjoining quaint rural homes, and Moonah tree groves.
 The island market is an excellent place to shop for fresh vegetables, fruit, and cheese.
-Churchill Island is open from 10 AM to 4:30 PM, with last entry at 4 PM.
+Churchill Island is open on week days from 10 am to 4:30 pm, with the last entry at 4 pm.
+On weekends it is open from 9 am to 4:30 pm, with the last entry at 4 pm.

 Be it relaxing cruises, quirky experiences, or even something as enchanting as a chocolate factory, Phillip Island has many attractions that are suited to the family.
 Here are a few attractions that you should definitely consider visiting: